geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 .. raw:: html
 	:file: ./images/Data_DIGHEM_Quadrature.html

+We highlight the following features:

+- As observed on the quadrature component of the 900, 7200 and 56 kHz, a large EM signal is observed at the location of both DO-18 and DO-27.

-As observed on the 56,000 Hz channel, both DO-18 and DO-27 give rise to a strong quadrature component.
-The quadrature component correlates well with the hydrography, agreeing with a shallow response from the lake bottom sediments and glacial till layer.
-Two elongated and narrow negative anomalies appears in the in-phase maps of the 900 Hz and 7,200 Hz.
+- The 56 kHz quadrature data displays EM highs correlated with the hydrography, agreeing with a shallow response from the lake bottom sediments and glacial till layer.

+- Two elongated and narrow negative anomalies appears in the in-phase maps of the 900 Hz and 7,200 Hz.
 These features are associated with intrusive dyke swarms known to be strong magnetic susceptibility anomalies.
-The quadrature component of both frequencies also highlight well the location of two pipes.

 .. _tkc_data_TEM: